The Pulse of K-Entertainment

 Fan Letter and Hongryeon show this is already bigger than one title

 Fan Letter and Hongryeon are the stronger proof that this is a pattern, not a single lucky export.
 Producers like NEO and ACOM have been building the kind of repeatable catalog that gives Korean musical IP real overseas legs.
-The Korea Herald reported that Fan Letter, now in its 10th anniversary cycle, has reached audiences through tours and licensed productions in Taiwan, China, and Japan, while the paper's February feature noted that Taiwan hosted the musical's first Korean original overseas tour back in 2018.
+According to The Korea Herald, Fan Letter, now in its 10th anniversary cycle, has reached audiences through tours and licensed productions in Taiwan, China, and Japan, while the paper's February feature noted that Taiwan hosted the musical's first Korean original overseas tour back in 2018.
 In the same April report, the outlet said Hongryeon toured Shanghai and Guangzhou and drew standing ovations there.
 Put those facts together and the picture sharpens fast.
 Korean creators are not only sending one show abroad.
 They are building a repeatable catalog that can move across different scales, tones, and markets.
 One title is a curiosity.
 Several titles traveling on different timelines starts to look like an export strategy with actual depth.

 Korean musical export has a longer runway than this week's headlines